 Budget Control and Amendments: Since the budget is a planning document, throughout the fiscal year there may be a need for adjustments in the spending plan.
 As new revenues are identified, or unexpected expenditures arise, departments may need to re-prioritize the expenditure plan for their operations.
 If the modification can be made within the department's approved appropriation, then the Department Head may make a written request for a budget transfer to reallocate funds as needed.
 The budget transfer request is sent to Fiscal Resources for review and approval.
 Accounting staff verifies that funds are available as requested, and the Director of Administrative Services approves the transfer.
 However, if the department is unable to make the needed adjustments within their department appropriation, additional approval is needed.
-The City Manager is authorized to transfer funds between departments up to ten thousand dollars.
-Amounts exceeding ten thousand dollars must have the approval of the City Council.
+The City Manager is authorized to transfer funds between departments.
+However, additional appropriation must have the approval of the City Council.

-BUDGET CALENDAR - FISCAL YEAR 2024-2025 AND 2025-2026 BUDGET
+BUDGET CALENDAR - FISCAL YEAR 2025-2026 PROPOSED AMENDED BUDGET

-February 15, 2024 Budget kickoff meeting and distribution of budget packets to all departments March 18, 2024 Department supplemental requests due to Finance for review March 18, 2024 - April 25, 2024 During this period Finance staff will be developing a plan of action for the FY 24/25 and 25/26 revenue projections, expenditure projections, and performance goals and narratives.
+February 7, 2025 Distribution of the budget packets to all departments March 7, 2025 Department supplemental requests due to Finance for review.
+New grants or revenue sources due to Finance.
+Week of March 17, 2025 During this period, Finance staff will review the supplemental requests with each department, developing a plan of action for the FY 2025/26 performance goals and narratives.
 Update the CIP projects and develop the CIP budgets.
-April 1-10, 2024 Finance to meet with individual departments to discuss budget and supplemental requests April 15-19, 2024 Budget Requests Reviewed with City Manager April 22, 2024 Draft of the Preliminary FY 24/25 and FY 25/26 Budget May 16, 2024 Proposed Budget FY 24/25 & FY 25/26 presented to Finance Committee for review and recommendations May 28, 2024 Proposed Budget FY 24/25 and FY 25/26 presented to City Council for review May 28, 2024 - June 25, 2024 Public Review period for Proposed FY 24/25 and FY 25/26 Budget June 5, 2024 Community Budget Forum June 25, 2024 Budget Hearing and Adoption of Budget FY 24/25 & FY 25/26 and GANN Resolution for Fiscal Year 24/25.
+March 24, 2025 Finance updating personnel worksheets and revenue estimates Week of April 14, 2025 City Manager meets with Department Directors to discuss supplemental budget requests Week of April 28, 2025 Finance Review/Update Internal Service Funds and develop/update CIP budget May 27, 2025 Proposed Amended Budget FY 2025/26 presented to City Council and the public for review May 23, 2025 - June 24, 2025 Public Review period for FY 2025/26 Proposed Amended Budget June 18, 2025 Community Budget Forum June 24, 2025 Budget Public Hearing and Adoption of Amended Budget FY 2025/26 and Gann Resolution for FY 2025/26